-Technology, media, and telecommunications (TMT for short) are woven into our social fabric and it’s safe to say without this industry, society as we know it today would grind to a halt.
-These companies can influence the decisions of millions of consumers every day, and those consumers are demanding more environmental accountability from their favorite companies.
+Telecommunications and media are woven into our social fabric and it’s safe to say without this industry, society as we know it today would grind to a halt.
+Telecom and media companies can influence the decisions of millions of consumers every day, and those consumers are demanding more environmental accountability from their favorite companies.

 Companies are experiencing incredible evolution as individuals, businesses, and cities around the world change the way they communicate.

-- Reputation and Customer Experience: In the competitive TMT industry, where value is driven through intangible assets, reputation can provide the competitive edge to retain customer loyalty and attract new subscribers.
-76 percent see CEOs leading the charge, particularly as it relates to the environment.
+- Reputation and Customer Experience: In the competitive media and telecommunications industry, where value is driven through intangible assets, reputation can provide the competitive edge to retain customer loyalty and attract new subscribers.
+76% see CEOs leading the charge, particularly as it relates to the environment.

-Some of the following actions can help technology, media and telecom companies address current trends and external pressures while implementing projects that meet their needs.
+Some of the following actions can help media and telecom companies address current trends and external pressures while implementing sustainability projects that meet their needs.